tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 headLine = unlines . take 1 . lines
 ```

 Simple enough.
-We could hook up this function to an input source
+We could hook this function up to an input source,
-somewhere on disk and some output sink like an output file.
+possibly located somewhere on disk, and also to some output sink.
 This program would use resources like memory, CPU time, file
 descriptors and disk space.